 Moezilla, unofficial mascot of the Firefox web browser.

 Seems to be a defining characteristic of Faunus in the RWBY universe.
 Characters from this race include Velvet Scarlatina (rabbit), Sun Wukong (monkey) and Blake Belladonna (cat).
 However, they seem to only have either animal ears or a tail, not both at the same time, and some have neither, with one character, Tukson, instead having retractable claws, and a large number of them during a White Fang recruitment drive in "Painting the Town" being Horned Humanoids.
-Those with animal ears also have human ears.
+Those with animal ears also have a second pair of human ears.
 The civil rights of these kind of characters plays a significant part within the setting, including a militant activist group named the White Fang.

 All "werewolves" (who came about from the crossing of the Scientific world with the Magical world) in the 1 + 1/2 Nekutai doujinshiverse— but only after their first transformation—get assorted wolf parts; anywhere from just the ears/tail/teeth combo (most common) to that plus Uh-Oh Eyes, stronger wolfish personality tendencies, and whatever else Tohai wants to throw in there (only if something weird happened; such as they became a werewolf unnaturally or something interrupted their transformation to/from werewolf, etc).